dcambie/dcambie/README.md

 - <a href="https://orcid.org"><img height="20" width="20" src="./ORCID-iD_icon-vector.svg" alt="ORCID logo" /></a> <a href="https://orcid.org/0000-0003-2722-5106">0000-0003-2722-5106</a>
 - 📫 How to reach me: via twitter or email (see on the left!)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I wrote my first code (MSX BASIC) as child on a 1984 "PC" that getting dust in the basement
+- ⚡ Fun fact: I wrote my first code (MSX BASIC) as child on a 1984 "PC" that was getting dust in the basement